codebar/tutorials/sql/lesson1/tutorial.md

 SELECT * FROM MOVIE WHERE language = "es" OR genre = "Action";
 ```

 Study the rows you got.
 Why did you get _Star Wars_ if it is in English?
-Why did you get _Nueve Reinas_ if it's in a Drama?
+Why did you get _Nueve Reinas_ if it's a Drama?
 Try the **AND** one now.
 Can you think of other combinations?
 Can you use OR and AND in the same SQL?

 What do you think this query will return?
 Can you predict the result before running it?